initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 posts$ = this.store.select(fromSelectors.selectPosts);
 ```

-#### select multiple peices of state
+#### Select multiple peices of state

-Now let us assume, we want to select users and its associated posts as a data structure like below
+Now let us assume, we want to select users and its associated posts.
+This involves two different pieces of the profilefeature state.

 ```typescript
 interface usersWithPosts{